DartenZie/new-comming-fe/README.md

 ```

 Application has its own javascript router, to work properly,
-you need to set fallback from all URLs to index.html file on your server.
+you have to set fallback from all URLs to index.html file on your server.